TangoSplicer/SynQ/README.md

-// SynQ Commercial Attribution License v1.0
+// MIT License
-// © 2025 SynQ Contributors.
-All rights reserved.
-// This file is part of the SynQ programming ecosystem.
+//

-// © 2025 SynQ Project.
-All rights reserved.
+// Copyright (c) 2025 SynQ Contributors
+//
+// Permission is hereby granted, free of charge, to any person obtaining a copy
+// of this software and associated documentation files (the "Software"), to deal
+// in the Software without restriction, including without limitation the rights
+// to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+// copies of the Software, and to permit persons to whom the Software is
+// furnished to do so, subject to the following conditions:
+//
+// The above copyright notice and this permission notice shall be included in all
-// This file is part of the proprietary SynQ language platform.
+// copies or substantial portions of the Software.
-// Commercial use, redistribution, or modification is strictly prohibited
-// without explicit written permission.
-See LICENSE.txt for full terms.
+//
+// THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+// IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+// FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+// AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+// LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+// OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+// SOFTWARE.

-# 🌌 SynQ Language — Quantum-Classical-AI Programming Platform
+# 🌐 SynQ Language — Quantum-Classical-AI Programming Platform

 > **As simple as Python, as powerful as Java.**
 >